RESEARCH HOME MOLLUSKS PHYLOGENETICS CONSERVATION GENETICS ENVIRONMENTAL DNA

 Phylogenetics and speices boundaries of Juga

 Juga is a genus of freshwater snails found from Northern Washington to Northern California.
 These snails are in the family Semisulcospiridae, which is the sister family to Pleurocerida.
 Juga includes wide ranging riverine species and narrow range endemics only found in one or two springs.
 Some of these species are undescribed and often referred to with an informal system of common names.
 This complicates efforts to effectively conserve Juga biodiversity.
 The first component of this research was elucidating relaionships within the genus , which was published in Molecular Phylogenetics and Evoltution.
-We are now working on formal taxonomic revisions and the description of new species.
-This work is being done in close collaboration with Ellen Strong at the National Museum of Natural History.
+We also published a full taxonomic revision of the genus, which was published in European Journal of Taxonomy.

 Deep Relationships of Invertebrates